Can we talk about things we agree on, please?

 6. Communicate more thoughtfully and compassionately.
 Sometimes, thoughts in our minds aren’t even true.
 We don’t always need to say them out loud.
 Before we speak, let’s consider: Is this even true — or is it coming from a place of fear or hurt?
 Would I like it if someone said this to me?
 How can I say this with more kindness?

-Despite an overall lack of humor, as I march into 2023, there is a lot to be grateful for:
+Despite an overall lack of humor, as we march into another year, there is a lot to be grateful for:

 I’m grateful the future can be bright.